nextstrain/docs.nextstrain.org/src/tutorials/creating-a-workflow.rst

 Creating a pathogen workflow
 ============================

-This tutorial dissects the :term:`single-build workflow<workflow>` used in the previous tutorial.
+This tutorial dissects the :term:`single-build workflow<phylogenetic workflow>` used in the previous tutorial.
 We will first make the build step-by-step.
 Then we will automate this stepwise process in a :term:`workflow`.

 .. note::